bruprescott/CTDizzle/Documentation/User_Guide.md

 ### Before You Get Started

-There are cheaper and/or better sensor options out there.
+There are likely cheaper and/or better sensor options out there.
 This guide only works for parts listed in the Parts_List.
 It is your responsibility to ensure that all parts are compatible with your setup.
 This build guide also assumes that you are running everything off of Windows.